Read our guide to learn more about stocks and shares ISAs, stock ISA rules, and share ISA rules

 How much can I invest in a stocks and shares ISA?

-Your annual allowance for a stocks and shares ISA for 2014/15 is £11,880 (rising to £15,000 from July 2014), but you can only invest with one provider in a single tax year.
+Your annual allowance for a stocks and shares ISA 2015/16 is £15,240, but you can only invest with one provider in a single tax year.
 Investing this amount would use up your full ISA allowance.

-If you’d rather split your allowance between a cash ISA and a stocks and shares ISA, you can choose to invest up to 50% of your ISA allowance in a cash ISA – you can invest less than this in cash, but not more – and the remaining balance can be invested in stocks and shares.
+If you’d rather split your allowance between a cash ISA and a stocks and shares ISA, you can choose share your ISA allowance between cash or stocks and shares as you see fit.

 Any gains you make on your investment are not counted as part of your stocks and shares ISA allowance, so for example, if you invested 50% of your ISA allowance and it went up in value, you would still be able to invest the other 50% before the end of the tax year if you wished – the gains you made would not reduce the overall amount you can invest.